Mark-cyber-lab/Terminal_Dungeon/README.md

 #### Option 1: Run Directly from the Directory

+> Note: Just do this if you are in testing mode, you just want to test if the distributed app is truly working.

 ```wsl
 cd dist
 ```

+If you obrained the zip file, just go to the option 2.

 #### Option 2: Install the Distributed Package

+If you have the zip file, go to the exported directory, then run wsl.
 Go to the exported zip, and then, unzip it.

 After doing those options, install the exported application: